Ray-JoyBrick/walkio-build-release/asset-manipulation-unity/README.md

 ### Pathfind tile settings

 Each zone may have vary setup that requires diffrent grunlar of pathfind tile.
 Should use settings to unify the change.

+## Hud Part

+Three main hud for now

+- App
+- Preparation
+- Stage

+Each will be placed into a scene so that the modification can be made easily.